blacktalenthubs/payment-reconciliation-data-systems/docs/deployment.md

 ---

-# Conclusion

-With this **deployment plan**:

 - You **Dockerize** the code to maintain consistent environments.
 - You **orchestrate** the pipelines with Airflow tasks (for batch).
 - You **expose** curated data in S3 to **Athena**, letting business users run SQL analytics on the final indexes.
 - You can **choose** EMR or EKS for Spark runs, depending on your org’s preference.
 - **Security** is handled via IAM, restricted S3 buckets, and optional encryption.

-This approach provides a **comprehensive** solution for teaching advanced data engineering students how to go from a local Spark pipeline to a full-blown AWS-based production environment, including best practices in containerization, orchestration, data lake queries, and cloud security.